Introduction to Jadeite Jade Buddha Statues

-Additionally, the largest source in the world for jadeite is in Myanmar and it is not sourced in China.
-However, the primary source for jadeite in Myanmar is in the northern state of Kachin.
+Furthermore, the largest source in the world for jadeite is Myanmar, surprisingly it cannot be sourced in China.
+The primary source of jadeite jade in Myanmar is in the northern state of Kachin.
 This rich jadeite source sits right on the southern border of China.
-The combination of the world’s largest source of jadeite with the world’s biggest market for jade is very good for business.
-As a result, there are many skilled sculptures and the best jade Buddha statues can be found in this area.

-As Buddhism spread into East Asia from Northern India it was only natural that the Chinese sculptures would begin to create jade Buddha statues.
-Jade has calming qualities that entice inner reflection.
-These qualities are also imbued by the the Buddhist deities that evolved in China.
-Therefore, jade Buddha statues of Chinese deities such as Kwanyin and Happy Buddha are very common.
+As Buddhism spread into East Asia from Northern India it was only natural that the Chinese sculptors created jadeite jade Buddha sculptures.
+This is because jade has calming qualities that entice inner reflection.
+These qualities are also imbued by the Buddhist deities that evolved in China.

 The Origins of Buddhism

 The introduction of Buddhism in our eon date back to the 6th century BCE when Prince Siddhartha Gautama renounced his kingdom and left the trappings of power, wealth and comfort behind.
 Siddhartha went to live as a recluse in the forest for 6 years.

 During this time period he received instruction from samatha meditation masters.
 However, the next stage was to discover vipassana meditation which he did on his own.
 Using insight meditation, Siddhartha Gautama would discover the path to enlightenment and firmly establish the foundation of Buddhism in our kalpa.
 As a result, he would become known as Gautama Buddha or Shakyamuni Buddha.